 If students, prospective students, or employees feel they have been discriminated against, they have the right to contact the appropriate supervisor for assistance and follow the resolution process outlined in University Regulation 04.02.020.
 They can contact the campus Affirmative Action Officer at the regional personnel office.
 Information is also available from the Alaska State Commission for Human Rights, the Federal Equal Employment Opportunity Commission, the Office of Federal Contract Compliance Programs, the Department of Labor, or the Office of Civil Rights in the Federal Department of Education.

-For further information on the campus level, contact Kirk McAllister in the regional personnel office.
+For further information on the campus level, contact Yolanda Cordero in the UAS Human Resource Services Office.

-Sexual Harassment
+Sexual Misconduct

-While the University of Alaska Southeast fully supports the free exchange of ideas, it seeks to provide a working and learning environment that is free from sexual harassment of any kind.
-Sexual harassment is a form of employee or student misconduct that will not be condoned or tolerated by the campus community.
-Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and Title 18 of Alaska state law and is prohibited by University Regulation 04.02.020.
-Anyone who believes he or she has been sexually harassed should report the incident immediately to the appropriate dean, director, or supervisor or directly to the Affirmative Action Officer.
-There are formal and informal remedies available under University Regulation 04.02.02 to resolve sexual harassment complaints.
+While the University of Alaska Southeast fully supports the free exchange of ideas, it seeks to provide a working and learning environment that is free from sexual misconduct (harassment, assault, etc.) of any kind.
+Sexual misconduct is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and Title 18 of the Alaska State law and is prohibited by University Regulation 04.02.020.